 Bond index funds invest in a selection of bonds intended to reflect the performance of a particular index.
 They can provide investors with a window to diversified, low-fee investing.
-However, bond index funds also carry several risks.
-We’ll explore the pros and cons of investing in bond index funds.
-Of course, a financial advisor can also guide you through selecting the bond index funds that are right for you.
+However, bond index funds also hold several disadvantages, such as volatility related to rate changes, lower performance than other fund-based investments and more.
+A financial advisor can also guide you through selecting the bond index funds that are right for you.

 A bond index fund is a diversified portfolio of bonds that are chosen to align with the performance of a specific bond index.
 The Barclays Aggregate U.S. Bond Index is commonly used, as it covers most U.S.-traded bonds and some foreign bonds.
 In a nutshell, an index seeks to track the value or performance of the securities in that index.
 So a bond index fund invests in those securities with the aim of closely matching that performance.

 Bond index funds come in many forms, including bond mutual funds and exchange-traded funds (ETFs) that invest in bonds.